atom/flight-manual.atom.io/content/behind-atom/sections/scoped-settings-scopes-and-scope-descriptors.md

 '.function.name' # selects all function names in any language
 ```

-https://atom.io/docs/api/latest/Config#instance-set[`Config::set`] accepts a `scopeSelector`.
-If you'd like to set a setting for JavaScript function names, you can give it the js function name `scopeSelector`:
+[`Config::set`](https://atom.io/docs/api/latest/Config#instance-set) accepts a `scopeSelector`.
+If you'd like to set a setting for JavaScript function names, you can give it the JavaScript function name `scopeSelector`:

 ```coffee
 atom.config.set('my-package.my-setting', 'special value', scopeSelector: '.source.js .function.name')